Nicole Billa

-Nicole Billa (born 5 March 1996) is an Austrian footballer who plays as a striker for TSG 1899 Hoffenheim.
+Nicole Billa (born 5 March 1996) is an Austrian footballer who plays as a striker for VfB Stuttgart.
 She won the Women's Footballer of the Year award in Germany in 2021.

+International career

+Billa was part of the 23-women squad who represented Austria and reached the semi-finals at the UEFA Women's Euro 2017.

+Billa was part of the squad that was called up to the UEFA Women's Euro 2022.